NHemmerly/Spotify_Remote/README.md

 After installing the micropython firmware to the Pico and connecting the Pico to your computer in 'run' mode, open both the ```main.py``` and ```callSpot.py``` files in Thonny.

 First, 'save as' while the ```main.py``` code is opened on thonny and a prompt should open that asks to save on either 'this computer' or the name of the connected microcontroller.
 Note that the 'ssid' and 'password' in the ```main.py``` file should be changed to an available wifi network's information.
-After the ```main.py``` files is saved to the microcontroller, the ```callSpot.py``` file should also be saved to the microcontroller in the same fashion, also note that the 'HOST' variable in ```callSpot.py``` should be changed to the same IP address that is assigned to the server running ```server_socket.py```
+After the ```main.py``` file is saved to the microcontroller, the ```callSpot.py``` file should also be saved to the microcontroller in the same fashion, also note that the 'HOST' variable in ```callSpot.py``` should be changed to the same IP address that is assigned to the server running ```server_socket.py```.

+#### Wiring the Pico

+The GPIO pins to connect headers to can be found in the ```main.py``` code.
+They are also listed below for simplicity.
+Each Mechanical switch besides the reset key should have one switch pin connected to a GPIO pin and the other pin connected to ```3v3(OUT)``` on pin 36.

+- Next Song key on GPIO 15
+- Pause/Play key on GPIO 14
+- Previous Song key on GPIO 13
+- Shuffle key on GPIO 12
+- Repeat key on GPIO 11

+[Here](https://www.raspberrypi.com/documentation/microcontrollers/images/picow-pinout.svg) is a link to the Pi Pico W pinout diagram.

+The reset key will be connected to the 'RUN' pin on pin 30 and any 'GND' pin such as pin 28.

+*WIP Will include images of my final product with wiring here*

+## Summary

+It's difficult to determine how easily one can follow the above documentation without any feedback, but if a reader does feel like following the above steps and has any feedback on how it can be improved feel free to leave a comment in the discussions page for this project!